 - Common Name: Iris

 - When to Plant: In late summer or early fall when temperatures are still above 40 degrees Fahrenheit

 - Sun Exposure: Full sun for at least six hours a day.

-- Soil Type: Fertile, well-drained, neutral to slightly acidic soil with pH between 6.8 and 7.0
+- Soil Type: Fertile, well-draining, neutral to slightly acidic soil with pH between 6.8 and 7.0

-- When it's in Trouble: Flowers won't bloom if the plant doesn't get enough sun
+- Signs of a Problem: Flowers won't bloom if the plant doesn't get enough sun

-- When it's Thriving: Thin, spiky green leaves and well-formed, gracious flowers
+- Signs of a Healthy Plant: Thin, spiky green leaves and well-formed, gracious flowers

 The most common way to start iris is by planting a bulb or a section of rhizome, but it is possible to start the plant from seed, which is preferable if you're planting a large crop for cut flowers or nursery stock.
 Seeds are less likely to be infected by soil diseases that rhizomes can carry.

 - Iris seeds need to be cold-stratified for at least a month before planting, which you can do by mixing them with sand or peat moss and a little water — or between two sheets of moist paper towels — and placing them in the refrigerator.
 Some gardeners recommend dunking them in boiling water for a minute after stratification.